IAndreev1/EasyFlat/README.md

-# Easy Flat
+# Easy Flat 🏠

 Welcome to Easy Flat!
 This project is designed to streamline the daily operations of people living in a shared flat (Wohngemeinschaft or WG).
-The application provides digital storage, recipe suggestions, finance management, event organization, and chore management.
+The application provides digital storage 📦, recipe suggestions 🍲, finance management 💰, event organization 📅, and chore management 🧹.

 ## Table of Contents